CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab-2.md

-# Exercise 2: Code Suggestions with GitHub Copilot in VS Code
+#  2: Code Suggestions with GitHub Copilot in VS Code

 Duration: 30 minutes